jakob-david/numeric_option_pricing/README.md

 ## Numerical Methods
 It is very easy to calculate the current price of a European option since it is possible to find a suitable analytical solution for the equation.
 As mentioned earlier, this is not always the case.
 For instance, an American option can be exercised at any time, and thus, as of today, an analytical solution for the Black-Scholes-Morten differential equation is known.
 For problems like this, numerical methods are necessary.
 These were described already shortly above.
 To use this method’s formula the discrete version is needed.
 All the methods described in this section were coded in the course of this paper and can be found in Appendix A. Among others, Press (1992), Ødegaard (2014), and (Hull, 2015) were used for the coding.

+### Monte Carlo

+The Monte Carlo method is perhaps the simplest of all the methods mentioned here.
+It works by generating numerous random paths that the price can take and then averaging them.
+Unfortunately, despite its simplicity, the computational cost can be high when attempting to reduce statistical problems like a high variance.

 ### Binomial Tree
 The binomial tree approach is illustrated in Figure 2.
 The root of the tree is the spot price.
 Now, there are two possibilities.
 Either the stock moves up with a certain probability or moves down with a certain probability.
 From the obtained nodes, the stock can again either go up or down.
 This goes on as long as it is wanted.
 Since it makes no difference whether the stock moves first up and then down or vice versa, the two nodes merge.
 For coding, the Algorithm Thurman (2018) was used.